Nathyangi/Analyze-a-vulnerable-system-for-a-small-business/README.md

-# Analyze-a-vulnerable-system-for-a-small-business
-Analyze a vulnerable system for a small business
-You are a newly hired cybersecurity analyst for an e-commerce company.
-The company stores information on a remote database server, since many of the employees work remotely from locations all around the world.
-Employees of the company regularly query, or request, data from the server to find potential customers.
-The database has been open to the public since the company's launch three years ago.
-As a cybersecurity professional, you recognize that keeping the database server open to the public is a serious vulnerability.

-You are tasked with completing a vulnerability assessment of the situation to communicate the potential risks to decision makers at the company.
-You must create a written report that explains how the vulnerable server is a risk to business operations and how it can be secured.
+# 🛡️ E-Commerce Vulnerability Assessment

+This portfolio project simulates a cybersecurity vulnerability assessment of a remote database server for an e-commerce company.
+It demonstrates my skills in identifying critical security issues and proposing effective mitigation strategies.

+## 🔍 Project Overview
+- **Scenario:** The company stores sensitive data on a public-facing remote database used by remote employees worldwide.
+- **Problem:** The database has been open to the public since launch, leading to major security risks.
+- **Goal:** Identify vulnerabilities, assess risk, and provide secure configuration solutions.

+## 🎯 Key Objectives
+- Identify real-world vulnerabilities in exposed cloud systems.
+- Perform risk assessment aligned with OWASP/NIST standards.
+- Simulate threat modeling using basic tools and visuals.

+## 🛠 Tools & Skills Demonstrated
+- Nmap (port scanning)
+- Shodan (public exposure check)
+- Threat Modeling
+- Report Writing
+- OWASP Top 10

+## 🧠 What I Learned
+- How misconfigurations expose systems to unauthorized access.
+- Importance of authentication, encryption, and access controls.
+- Clear communication of cybersecurity risks to decision-makers.

+## 📁 Files Included
+- `vulnerability_report.md` – Full written assessment
+- `threat_model.png` – Visual model of risks
+- `tools_used.md` – Explanation of tools like Nmap and Shodan

+## 🔐 Disclaimer
+This project is a simulation for educational purposes only.
+No real-world systems were scanned or compromised.

+## 📫 Contact
+Connect with me to collaborate or learn more:
+- LinkedIn: www.linkedin.com/in/nathyangi
+- Email: Agbeyangi Nathaniel